-- Golgi Stain: permitted individual neurons to be studied for the first time (see Figure 3.11). - Nissl Stain: highlights cell bodies of all neurons; allowed estimation of cell density in tissue (see Figure 3.12). - Electron Microscopy: allows visualization of the neuronal ultrastructure (see Figure 3.13). - Neuroanatomical Tracing Techniques: highlights individual axons; may be retrograde (trace back from terminal fields) or anterograde (trace from soma to terminal fields). - b.
-Directions in the Vertebrate Nervous System (see Figures 3.14-3.15 in Biopsychology) LO 3.8 Illustrate the neuroanatomical directions. - First axis: anterior means toward the nose or front; posterior means toward the tail or back. - Second axis: dorsal is toward the surface of the back or top of the head (as in dorsal fin); ventral indicates the surface of the chest or bottom of the head. - Third axis: medial is toward the midline of the body; lateral indicates outside or away from the midline.

-4. Anatomy of the Central Nervous System

-a.
-Spinal Cord (see Figure 3.16 in Biopsychology)
+• Golgi Stain: permitted individual neurons to be studied for the first time (see Figure 3.11).

+- Nissl Stain: highlights cell bodies of all neurons; allowed estimation of cell density in tissue (see Figure 3.12). - Electron Microscopy: allows visualization of the neuronal ultrastructure (see Figure 3.13). - Tract Tracing Techniques: highlights individual axons; may be retrograde (trace back from terminal fields) or anterograde (trace from soma to terminal fields). - b.
+Directions in the Vertebrate Nervous System (see Figures 3.14-3.16 in Biopsychology) - First axis: anterior means toward the nose or front; posterior means toward the tail or back. - Second axis: dorsal is toward the surface of the back or top of the head (as in dorsal fin); ventral indicates the surface of the chest or bottom of the head. - Third axis: medial is toward the midline of the body; lateral indicates outside or away from the midline. - 4.
+Spinal Cord (see Figures 3.17 and 3.18 in Biopsychology) - In cross section, the gray matter (cell bodies) forms a butterfly inside of the white matter (myelinated axons). - The subcortical myelin gives the white matter its glossy white sheen. - The upper (dorsal; posterior) wings of the butterfly are called the dorsal horns; the lower (ventral; anterior) wings are called the ventral horns. - 31 pairs of nerves are attached to the spinal cord.
+As they near the cord, they split into dorsal roots (sensory axons; cell bodies lie just outside the spinal cord in the dorsal root ganglia) or ventral roots (motor axons; cell bodies lie inside the ventral horns). - 5.
+The Five Major Divisions of the Brain (a brain model is useful for teaching this section; see Figure 3.19 in Biopsychology) - There are five divisions of the mammalian brain; in general, higher structures are less reflexive and perform more complex functions, and they are also more recently evolved. - The nervous system is first recognizable in the developing embryo as the neural tube. - The brain develops from three swellings at one end of the neural tube: the hindbrain, the midbrain, and the forebrain. - The hind brain develops into the myelencephalon and the metencephalon; the forebrain develops into the diencephalon and the telencephalon (also called the cerebral hemispheres). - The term, "brain stem" refers to the stem on which the cerebral hemispheres rest (myelencephalon + metencephalon + mesencephalon + diencephalon = brain stem).